Starlink Mini Canada Review 2026: Price, Plans and Speed

 Is the Starlink Mini worth it?

 For Canadians who regularly camp, cottage, or travel to areas with no cell service, yes.
 Nothing else delivers 50 to 150 Mbps in a backpack sized device.
-At $70 per month for occasional use with the ability to pause between trips, it is reasonable for what you get.
+The value is best when you actually need portable internet and can use Standby Mode or switch plans between trips.
 If you only need internet at home, the Standard dish is a better investment.

 How fast is it?